deathbybandaid/piholeparser/RecentRunLogs/TopLevelScripts/29-Processing-Internal-Blacklists.md

 ____________________________________
 #
 ### Checking For Script Blacklist File.
 * Script Blacklist File not there, not removing.
-Sun Mar  1 15:18:33 UTC 2020
+Sun Mar  1 17:29:59 UTC 2020
 ### Pulling Domains From Individual Lists.
 1 In AlexaVoiceAssistant
 1 In BlogPostAds
 4 In Pandora
 4 In Twitch
+1 In UserSubmitted
-10 To Blacklist
+11 To Blacklist
 ### Deduplicating Merged List.
-10 After Deduplicating Merged List.
+11 After Deduplicating Merged List.